Central Region

 Washington

-Match # 204412
+Match # 204412 – Community Health of Central Washington

-Community Health of Central Washington was founded with one bold and clear vision: All people in our region should enjoy access to affordable and appropriate health care.
+Mission: Community Health of Central Washington was founded with one bold and clear vision: All people in our region should enjoy access to affordable and appropriate health care.
 Our mission is to provide quality healthcare through service and education.

 Community Health of Central Washington (CHCW) is a Community Health Center (CHC) in Yakima, Washington.
 Yakima is a metropolitan agricultural community rich in culture and, for a health professional, rich in opportunities to make a difference in people’s lives.
 CHCW provides quality healthcare through service and education.
-CHCW has been recognized as a level three Patient-Centered Medical Home that utilizes teams to provide integrated primary care behavioral health and other services for its patients.
+CHCW has been recognized as a level three Patient-Centered Medical Home that uses teams to provide integrated primary care behavioral health and other services for its patients.
 Primary care (PC) teams include a physician, medical resident or advanced practice clinician, as well as a nurse, medical assistant, behavioral health consultant, and care coordinator.

-Since 2006, CHCW has implemented the Primary Care Behavioral Health (PCBH) Model in which the behavioral health consultant functions as a core member of the PC team.
-In 2019 CHCW received the Outstanding Contributions to Primary Care Behavioral Health award from the Collaborative Family Healthcare Association.
+Since 2006, CHCW has implemented the Primary Care Behavioral Health (PCBH) Model in which the behavioral health consultant (BHC) functions as a core member of the PC team.
 Behavioral health interventions look like primary care visits (rather than specialty care visits).
 Visits are typically 20-30 minutes and the patient may get what they need in that first visit, or they may choose to have additional visits.
-Behavioral health services are provided in the primary care practice area so that the patient views meeting with the behavioral health consultant as a routine primary care service.
-The main objectives of behavioral health consultant interventions are to:
+PCBH services are provided in the primary care practice area so that the patient views meeting with the BHC as a routine primary care service.

 - Assist the PC team in the recognition, treatment, and management of mental health and addiction concerns, chronic diseases, psychosocial issues, and health risk behaviors